Japan declares emergency for Tokyo area as cases spike

 “When people go out to eat at night, they tend to get drunk, talk in loud voices and sing so airborne infections spread more quickly,” he said in a recent telephone interview.

 Keeping COVID-19 infections under control is imperative for Japan with the Tokyo Olympics set for July.
-Japan Inc. has a lot riding on the Games.
-Politicians have repeatedly stressed they must go on despite an increasingly doubtful public.
+Politicians have repeatedly stressed it must go on despite an increasingly doubtful public.

-A similar emergency was issued in April last year through late May, which was eventually widened to apply nationwide.
+A similar state of emergency was issued last April hrough late May, and was eventually widened to apply nationwide.

 The effort was largely effective.
-Japanese generally tend to follow orders from authorities, even without the threat of penalties.
+Japanese tend to follow orders from authorities, even without the threat of penalties.
 Almost everyone has been wearing masks.

 A legal change is needed to allow for penalties in emergency declarations, and such a move is set to be considered in parliament.
 A strict lockdown, like ones in Europe, is not being considered.

-Yoshimasa Maruyama, chief economist at SMBC Nikko Securities, said the economic damage from the declaration will be limited, with real gross domestic product growth pushed down by 0.2% for the first quarter of 2021.
+Yoshimasa Maruyama, chief economist at SMBC Nikko Securities, said the economic damage from the declaration will be limited, with real gross domestic product growth likely to be pushed down by 0.2 percentage points in the first quarter of 2021.

-“The emergency last year affected a wider part of the economy, and it coincided with the time when the economy was already struggling amid plunging global trade,” he added.
+“The emergency last year affected a wider part of the economy, and it coincided with the time when the economy was already struggling amid plunging global trade,” he said.

 Other economists are projecting a slightly greater negative impact on GDP.